osmandapp/web/main/docs/user/search/search-all.md

 </Tabs>

-You can use the **Search History** to search again for previously found places or addresses or frequently visited places without having to re-enter the query.More details can be found in the [Search History](./search-history.md) article.
+You can use the **Search History** to search again for previously found places or addresses or frequently visited places without having to re-enter the query.
+More details can be found in the [Search History](./search-history.md) article.

 ## Search POI